jsummers/deark/readme.md

    Write the output file(s) to the standard output stream (stdout).
    It is recommended to put -tostdout early on the command line.
 The -msgstostderr option is enabled automatically.
    If used with -zip: Write the ZIP file to standard output.
-This option might be inefficient, or have file size limitations.
    Otherwise: The "-maxfiles 1" option is enabled automatically.
 Including the -main option is recommended.
 -fromstdin